-PROPERTY INVENTORY It is important to start now to create an inventory of your property and personal possessions.
+,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, PROPERTY INVENTORY It is important to start now to create an inventory of your property and personal possessions.
 An accurate inventory using photographs, videotapes, and/or receipts will enhance your ability to recover your losses after a disaster.
-1,40 5/8' cos INDOOR SAFETY PLAN Identify potential indoor hazards that can cause damage or injury.
+INDOOR SAFETY PLAN Identify potential indoor hazards that can cause damage or injury.
 Anything that can move, fall, break, or cause a fire is a hazard during a hurricane.
-An indoor home inspection and teaching responsible family members how to cut off utility connections at the source will minimize potential problems and hazards. exp The exp the outdoor items such as toys, potted plants, and lawn furniture should be made.
+An indoor home inspection and teaching responsible family members how to cut off utility connections at the source will minimize potential problems and hazards.
+OUTDOOR SAFETY PLAN An assessment of all small outdoor items such as toys, potted plants, and lawn furniture should be made.
 These items may cause property damage and injury during a hurricane.
-A list of these items should be posted and family members given responsibility for knowing their locations as well as how and where to secure them when the need arises. mor card disa CARING FOR TREES Trees that are not maintained by trimming and pruning can cause damage during a hurricane due to falling limbs and flying debris.
+A list of these items should be posted and family members given responsibility for knowing their locations as well as how and where to secure them when the need arises.
+CARING FOR TREES Trees that are not maintained by trimming and pruning can cause damage during a hurricane due to falling limbs and flying debris.
 Large or diseased trees next to your home should be removed to prevent damage to your home.
-The key is periodic inspection and tree maintenance. • Ma ba hu • Ala pla FINANCIAL PLANNING There are several factors that should be considered as to how disasters will affect your family financially.
-You should be prepared to sustain yourself and your family away from your home for several days or, in a • Re ye quickly as you think they should.
+The key is periodic inspection and tree maintenance.
+FINANCIAL PLANNING There are several factors that should be considered as to how disasters will affect your quickly as you think they should.